columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 :start-at: dataset_names = [
 :end-at: dataset = cfg.add_dataset(campaign.get_dataset(dataset_name))
 ```
-The Dataset objects should contain for example information about the number of files and number of events present in a Dataset as well as its keys (= the identifiers or origins of a dataset, used by the `cfg.x.get_dataset_lfns` parameter presented below in [the section on custom retrieval of datasets](#custom-retrieval-of-dataset-files)) and wether it contains observed or simulated data.
+The Dataset objects should contain for example information about the number of files and number of events present in a Dataset as well as its keys (= the identifiers or origins of a dataset, used by the `cfg.x.get_dataset_lfns` parameter presented below in {ref}`the section on custom retrieval of datasets <custom_retrieval_of_dataset_files_section>` and wether it contains observed or simulated data.

 It is also possible to change information of a dataset in the config script.
 An example would be reducing the number of files to process for test purposes in a specific test config.